 We offer up to 12 month no interest payment plans through Care Credit.
 Also available are longer payment plans up to 48 months.

 Yes.
-You have the option to park on the street outside our office or in the church parking lot just past the gas station.
+You have the option to park on the street outside our office or on the side street.
+There is no fee to park anywhere on any street surrounding our office.

 As a service to our customers, we perform as many repairs as possible in-office.
 Occasionally, however, a device requires additional service and needs to be sent to the manufacturer.